 Appearance and General Information

-1. It is best to avoid placing your furniture near to heat sources such as radiators.
-Temperature needs to be controlled as the furniture will expand and contract in extreme temperatures.
+- It is best to avoid placing your furniture near to heat sources such as radiators.
+The temperature needs to be controlled as the furniture will expand and contract in extreme temperatures.

-4. Always use coasters and place mats when placing hot drinks and food onto your furniture.
+- Always use coasters and placemats when placing hot drinks and food onto your furniture.

-5. Never use chemicals such as bleach, or any abrasive materials to clean the furniture.
-Never use all-purpose cleaning sprays unless your furniture has a plastic coating, such as the kind used on kitchen tables and children’s furniture.
+- Never use chemicals such as bleach, or any abrasive materials to clean the furniture.
+Never use all-purpose cleaning sprays such as the kind used on kitchen tables and children’s furniture.

-7. Some items of furniture are very heavy and awkward to lift.
+- Some items of furniture are very heavy and awkward to lift.
 We recommend that you have 2 people to lift these items such as tables, chests and robes.
-Do not drag the units as this will lead to damages.
+Do not drag the units as this could lead to damages.

 Care and Maintenance

-Painted furniture is the easier to clean out of solid wood furniture.
-Every week, dust or wipe clean with a cloth lightly dampened with water or a microfibre cloth.
+- Painted furniture is easier to clean than solid wood furniture.
+Every week, dust or wipe clean with a dry clean cloth , or a microfibre cloth.
 Make sure you don’t leave any water spots on the surface as this could leave permanent marks when dried.

-NEVER wipe wax furniture with a damp cloth as this may remove the wax coating.
+- NEVER wipe waxed furniture with a damp cloth as this may remove the wax coating.